 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on historical experience, current conditions, and reasonable and supportable forecasts that affect collectability.
-This ASU also eliminates the concept of "other-thantemporary" impairment when evaluating available-for-sale debt securities and instead focuses on determining whether any impairment is a result of a credit loss or other factors.
+This ASU also eliminates the concept of "other-than-temporary" impairment when evaluating available-for-sale debt securities and instead focuses on determining whether any impairment is a result of a credit loss or other factors.
 An entity will recognize an allowance for credit losses on available-for-sale debt securities rather than an other-than-temporary impairment that reduces the cost basis of the investment.
 This ASU is effective for fiscal years beginning after December 15, 2022 and interim periods within those fiscal years.
-Early adoption is permitted.
+The Company plans to adopt this ASU on January 1, 2023.
 The Company is currently assessing the impact of this standard on its financial statements and related disclosures.